alesm88/spring-mvc-university-enrollment-crud/README.md

 ### Database Configuration

-1. Install and configure MySQL Server if you haven't already.
+1. Install and configure MySQL Workbench 8.0 if you haven't already.

 2. Create a database:

     ```sql
-    CREATE DATABASE springmvcdb;
+    CREATE DATABASE db_universidad;
     ```

 3. Update the `src/main/resources/application.properties` file with your MySQL database configurations: